1963 Rambler Classic was more of a compact than an intermediate

 The relatively compact size of the Classic’s body raises an intriguing question: Could American Motors have been more successful through the rest of the decade by basing all of its passenger cars on this platform?
 The new-for-1964 American shared “uniside” door sheetmetal but its platform was around three inches narrower than the senior Rambler’s.

-Putting the American on the senior Rambler’s platform would have precluded it from functioning as a truly entry-level compact akin to the previous-generation models, which were around 250 pounds lighter than the 1963 Classic.
-However, the senior Rambler’s basic body could have easily been shortened to create a Valiant-sized American.
-Even the rear doors could have been shared because they had already been designed to work on a shorter-wheelbase junior model.
-The 1964 American had a 106-inch wheelbase, six less than the 1963-66 Classic’s 112-inch wheelbase.
+Putting the American on the senior Rambler’s platform would have precluded it from being a truly entry-level compact like previous-generation models, which were around 250 pounds lighter than the 1963 Classic.
+However, the senior Rambler body could have been shortened to create a Valiant-sized American.

 NOTES:

-Specifications are from the auto editors of Consumer Guide (2006), Automobile Catalog (2023), Consumer Reports (1963) and Gunnell (2002).
+Specifications are from the auto editors of Consumer Guide (2006), Automobile Catalog (2023), Consumer Reports (1963), Flory (2004) and Gunnell (2002).

 RE:SOURCES